 As believers, our pain and suffering are temporary.
 God is using our pain for His purpose.
-We may feel like we are under attack and that the hurt will not go away.
+We may feel under attack and that the hurt will not go away.
 Know that God is molding us via the pain to perfect our faith as we seek to live for Him!

 Since we know that God loves us, He created us for a purpose, and our pain is temporary; Here are a few things we can DO to elevate our hope and eliminate the hurt that we sometimes feel, especially at the holidays.

 - Don’t Isolate Yourself– Don’t be afraid to be around people during the holidays.
 Step out of your comfort zone.
 Be around those who love and support you.
 I went to my first candlelight service on Christmas Eve.
 It was AMAZING!
-I felt so close to God, and my spirit was reminded of how loved and blessed I am.
+I felt so close to God and reminded my spirit of how loved and blessed I am.
 (Because of the pandemic, I may be forced to Zoom or face time this Christmas, but I will do my best to interact with loved ones.)

 - Do Something to Help Someone– Ask God to show you how you can help someone not just during the holidays but every day.
-Many days I pray for Him to show me how He can use me to bless someone.
+I pray for Him many days to show me how He can use me to bless someone.
 You will be inspired when your focus is on someone else, and the joy you experience when helping others is indescribable!

 - Develop New Friendships– This is difficult for me as I am somewhat introverted (at least until I get to know you).
-Since I began blogging and writing, it has been such a blessing to meet amazing writers and bloggers, some I consider dear friends.
+Since I began blogging and writing, it has been a blessing to meet excellent writers and bloggers, whom I consider dear friends.
 We encourage, advise, and pray for each other as well.
 I also joined a new Sunday School class.
 Everyone’s teaching and interaction in the class inspired me to dig deeper into God’s word and discern what God wants to say to me.

 - Comfort Others–Take what you learn in your times of hurt and use it to comfort others.
 “God of all comfort, who comforts us in all our affliction so that we will be able to comfort those that are in any affliction with the comfort with which we ourselves are comforted by God.
 2 Corinthians 1:3-4.
 God gives us comfort when we are hurting so we can comfort others when needed.